ucsd-cse12-w17/ucsd-cse12-w17.github.io/pa2/index.md

 - Outside of tests, you should never call the constructors for `Node` or the list classes (inside tests, it's very much encouraged).
-The `Paginator` and the `Page` implementations shouldn't be constructing new nodes or lists, only using references to existing ones.
+The `Paginator` and the `Page` implementations shouldn't be constructing new nodes or `contents` arrays, only using references to existing ones.
 - The `Paginator` classes should _not_ get references to list objects.
 They can get references to contents, like nodes or arrays, and be passed information when constructed, but they should not receive a reference to the list itself.